pryv/dev-site/source/guides/custom-auth.md

 ### Why using a custom auth step

-In some cases, you might want to verify the identity of the user who is trying to access data from another user, and keep it for auditing.
-You can keep track of actions performed by clients against Pryv.io accounts using [Pryv.io Audit Capabilities](/reference/#audit-log).
+You can already keep track of actions performed by clients against Pryv.io accounts using [Pryv.io Audit Capabilities](/reference/#audit-log) that enable you to track when an access token is used for example.
+The Custom Auth step allows the Pryv.io platform to authenticate a user with more information than the access token.

 For example, if a user A needs to access data from another user B in your Pryv.io platform, you can implement an authentication step that will allow you to verify the identity of user A when he tries to access data from user B, and keep the identity of user A in the audit logs.
 The identity of the requester (user A) can be verified through a custom auth step that you can add to your Pryv.io platform implementation as explained below.

 ### What is the custom auth step

 The function you will implement to augment your Pryv.io platform with authentication capabilities will be part of the custom extension modules that need to be added in your platform configuration.
 It is possible to extend the API and servers with your own code.
-You can do so by calling it in the configuration file of your Pryv.io platform under the `customExtensions` field:

-- `defaultFolder`: The folder in which custom extension modules are searched for by default.
-Unless defined by its specific setting (see other settings in `customExtensions`), each module is loaded from there by its default name (e.g. `customAuthStepFn.js`), or ignored if missing.
-Defaults to `{app root}/custom-extensions`.

-- `customAuthStepFn`: A Node module identifier (e.g. `/custom/auth/function.js`) implementing a custom auth step (such as authenticating the caller id against an external service).
-The function takes the following arguments: the method context, which it can alter, and a callback to be called with either no argument (success) or an error (failure).
-If this setting is not empty and the specified module cannot be loaded as a function, server startup will fail.
-Undefined by default.

-    ```javascript
-    // Example of customAuthStepFn.js
-    module.exports = function (context, callback) {
-      // do whatever is needed here (check LDAP, custom DB, etc.)
-      doCustomParsingAndValidating(context, function (err, parsedCallerId) {
-        if (err) { return callback(err); }
-        context.originalCallerId = context.callerId;
-        context.callerId = parsedCallerId;
-        callback();
-      });
-    };
-    ```
+Your custom auth step will allow you to use the information stored in the context to authenticate a user.

-    Available context properties (as of now):
+The available properties of the context are (as of now):
 - `username` (string)
 - `user` (object): the user object (properties include `id`)
 - `accessToken` (string): as read in the `Authorization` header or `auth` parameter
 - `callerId` (string): optional additional id passed after `accessToken` in auth after a separating space (auth format is thus `[<access-token> <caller-id>]`)
 - `access` (object): the access object (see [API doc](https://api.pryv.com/reference/#access) for structure)

 ### How to set up the custom auth step

---> Alexandre do you have any idea about the set-up ?

-- what folder
-- reboot services

-probably not going into details as such might change and depend on the: setup, version
+You can add your custom code in the configuration file of your Pryv.io platform under the `customExtensions` field.
+By default, the API server checks `{app root}/custom-extensions/customAuthStepFn.js` to find a custom auth step.
+You can modify the default name in `{app root}/components/api-server/src/settings.js`.

+Once your server is up and running:
+- run `yarn release` to create distribution for the release
+- run `yarn api`  in core-services to restart the API server

 ## Authenticate authorization token with Pryv.io